jheddings/notional/docs/orm.md

 ## Custom Types ##

-Custom types must exted the `ConnectedPage` object.
-To do so, first initalize a session and generate the page object:
+Custom types must extend the `ConnectedPage` object.
+To do so, first initialize a session and generate the page object:

 ```python